 All Advisory Council volunteers are expected to:

-- be a BC HRMA member in good standing.
+- be a HRMA member in good standing.

 - make a commitment to the council for at least one year.